2nd Offense DUI – Polson & Polson, P.C.

-The following list of highlights of a second DUI in Alabama provide an overview of what is discussed in detail below.
-Alabama laws on drunk driving, from alcohol or drugs, are much more punitive for a second DUI offense, than a first-time offender.
-Alabama laws on suspensions and ignition interlock, plus additional jail time are all part of the DUI penalties for a 2nd DUI offense in Alabama.
+The following list of penalties for a 2nd DUI in Alabama provide an overview of what is discussed in detail below.
+Alabama laws on drunk driving, from alcohol or drugs, are much more punitive for a second DUI offense, than for a first-time offender.
+Alabama laws on suspensions and ignition interlock, plus additional jail time, are all part of the 2nd DUI Penalties for a second DUI offense in Alabama.

 Fine – From $1,100 minimum up to $5,100 maximum; Judge’s discretion

-License Suspension/Ignition Interlock – License suspension of 1 year and requirement for installation of 24 months of Ignition Interlock.
-First 45 days with nothing to drive on, even if interlock is added.
-Then, if Ignition Interlock placed on vehicle after 45 days, the balance of the one-year license suspension may be commuted for the duration of the 24 months of Ignition Interlock.
+License Suspension/Ignition Interlock – License suspension of 1 year and requirement for installation of 24 months of an ignition interlock device (IID).
+First 45 days with no license to drive on, even if interlock is installed.
+Then, if the IID is placed on your vehicle after 45 days, the balance of the one-year license suspension may be commuted for the duration of the 24 months of the device.

 Probation – Up to 2 years

 Substance Abuse Treatment – Mandatory

 A second offense DUI within ten years (of the first DUI offense) is a misdemeanor with a jail term of no less than five (5) days and up to 365 days in the county jail or municipal jail.
 A judge in an Alabama criminal court may allow a person convicted of drunk driving to perform 30 days of community service in lieu of the required five days of jail time.

 Discuss Your Second DUI With Your AL DUI Attorney